baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 nx = 4 # number of states
 ny = 2 # number of measured outputs
 Ts = 1 # sample time
+nothing # hide
 ```
-We then define a measurement function, we measure the levels of tanks 1 and two, and discretize the continuous-time dynamics using a Runge-Kutta 4 integrator:
+We then define a measurement function, we measure the levels of tanks 1 and 2, and discretize the continuous-time dynamics using a Runge-Kutta 4 integrator [`LowLevelParticleFilters.rk4`](@ref):
 ```@example paramest
 measurement(x,u,p,t) = SA[x[1], x[2]]
 discrete_dynamics = LowLevelParticleFilters.rk4(quadtank, Ts, supersample=2)